decentraland/old-documentation/_posts/design-experience/2018-02-01-ux-ui-guide.md

 #### Writing and content structure

-UI text can make interfaces more usable and gives users more confidence in their actions.
+UI text can make interfaces more usable and gives players more confidence in their actions.
 Always make UI text as concise as possible.
 Players are there to play, not to read.
 Any text that seems too long won’t be read by most players.

-Receive your users with a Welcome Message and tell them the objective of the scene.
+Receive your players with a Welcome Message and tell them the objective of the scene.
 Start by clarifying their goal in the scene, then the actions needed to achieve it.
-Then you can reveal information progressively as it’s needed, this way users won’t feel overwhelmed on the very beginning of the experience.
+Then you can reveal information progressively as it’s needed, this way players won’t feel overwhelmed on the very beginning of the experience.
 As with graphic resources, try to use consistent words across your UI features and storytelling.

 SDK New Features - Coming Soon!